McKathlin/battleship/README.md

 Once the human player has placed all their ships and clicked the "Done" button, an empty board labeled "Attacks on Opponent" appears.
 This is where the human player calls their attacks.
+The players take turns, with the human player going first.
 Each round proceeds as follows:

-1. The human player goes first.
-They click on a cell to attack it.
+1. They click on a cell to attack it.
 (It must be a cell they haven't previously attacked.)
 2. An icon appears on that cell: a large sunburst for a hit, or a small circle for a miss.
 3. A few seconds later, the computer opponent attacks.
 Their attacks appear on the human player's ship board.